 Where can I get HIV testing in Clackamas County?

-- The Outside In Medical Outreach Team provides HIV testing on Tuesdays and Thursdays at the Clackamas Service Center from 1pm-4:30pm.
-The clinic is bsed on medical priority and there is a chance that not everyone will be seen.
-The Clackamas Service Center is located at 8800 SE 80th Avenue.
+** Provided by Outside In Outreach Team.
+The clinic is based on medical priority and there is a chance that not everyone will be seen.

-- HIV tests are also available through private physicans located throughout Clackamas County.
+HIV tests are also available through private physicians located throughout Clackamas County.

-Clackamas County Public Health Division is committed to ensuring that all individuals who are HIV+ are connected to the supports, services and resources that they need.
-We partner with the following organizations to provide services to HIV+ individuals in our community:
+Clackamas County Public Health Division is committed to ensuring that all individuals who are HIV-positive are connected to the supports, services and resources that they need.
+We partner with the following organizations to provide services to HIV-positive individuals in our community:

 Oregon HIV/STD Hotline